colbybanbury/updated_readme/readme.md

 `sed "s/API_KEY/<YOUR_API_KEY_HERE>/" sample_credentials.json > credentials.json`

-(replace the API_KEY field with your personal API key in sample_credentials.json and rename as credentials.json)
+(replace the YOUR_API_KEY_HERE field with your personal API key in sample_credentials.json and rename as credentials.json)

 `pip install -r requirements.txt`